Preludes to the Eilenberg-Moore and the Leray-Serre spectral sequences: Examples

 \begin{example} We consider the fibration sequences~$\Omega Z\to X\to Y\to Z$ for spaces~$Y$ such that the spectral sequence

 which is concentrated in the~$t=0$ row and which always degenerates from~$\rmE_2$ on, already degenerates from~$\rmE_1$ on.
 These are the spaces that we called~$K$--minimal~for the field~$K$ in Definition~\ref{def:minimal}.
 The results from Section~\ref{sec:preEM}, especially Theorem~\ref{thm:LS_is_short} and its Corollary~\ref{cor:factors}, apply.
-A fundamental example of the situation here is the case when the total space

-is contractible, so that the map~$\Omega Z\to X$ is an equivalence.
+A fundamental example of the situation here is the case when the total space $Y\simeq\star$ is contractible, so that the map~$\Omega Z\to X$ is an equivalence.
 In this case, the Leray--Serre spectral sequence

-always degenerates from the beginning, because it is concentrated in the~$s=0$ column.
+always degenerates from the beginning because it is concentrated in the~$s=0$ column.
 This even includes the~$\rmE_1$ page, because we can assume the cellular filtration to be trivial.
 In contrast, the Eilenberg--Moore spectral sequence

 can have arbitrarily long differentials.
 Specifically, take~$Z=\rmB\bbZ/\ell$ for an odd prime~$\ell$.
-Then the Eilenberg--Moore spectral sequence
+Then, the Eilenberg--Moore spectral sequence

-has a nonzero differential~$\rmd_{\ell-1}$~(see Smith~\cite[Sec.~3]{Smith:IJM} and also Baker--Richter~\cite[Sec.~6]{Baker+Richter}).
+has a nonzero differential~$\rmd_{\ell-1}$~(see Baker--Richter~\cite[Sec.~6]{Baker+Richter} and compare Smith~\cite[Sec.~3]{Smith:IJM}).
 Eventually, the~$\ell$--dimensional~$\rmE_\infty$ page is spread out into~$1$--dimensional pieces for the Eilenberg--Moore spectral sequence, whereas it is concentrated in the~$\rmE^{0,0}_\infty$ spot for the Leray--Serre spectral sequence. \end{example}

 \begin{remark} The preceding example contradicts the statement of~\cite[Ex.~8.12]{McCleary}: the Eilenberg--Moore spectral sequence does not have to degenerate at~$\rmE_2$, even if the Leray--Serre spectral sequence has all differentials coming from transgressions.
 Besides, we learned from Schochet~(private communication) that the attribution of that exercise to him is inaccurate. \end{remark}